20squares/credible-commitments/credible-commitments/README.md

 # Analytics

-Now, we switch focus on *analytics*, which we defined as the set of techniques we employ to verify if and when a supplied results in an *equilibrium*.
+Now, we switch focus on *analytics*, which we defined as the set of techniques we employ to verify if and when a supplied strategies results in an *equilibrium*.
 The notion of *equilibrium* we rely upon is the one of [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium), which intuitively describes a situation where, for each player, unilaterally deviating from the chosen strategy results in a loss.

 ## Reading the analytics